tobiz/OGN-Flight-Logger_V2/README.md

 send an SMS msg but has not been tested.

 20160914 - Added option to determine which tug used for a launch, if any, plus release height.

+20170213 - Next phase of the development is to control running and configuring the code from a gui.
+At the moment
+			this is highly experimental.
+This uses PyQt as the api and Qt Designer for building the graphical interface.